 • ½ loosely packed cup (8g) fresh basil leaves

-• 2 large garlic cloves, left whole and peeled
+• 1 garlic clove, left whole and peeled

 • 2 medium lemons (I prefer organic since we're using the peel)